openbmc/openbmc/upstream-layers/yocto-docs/documentation/dev-manual/speeding-up-build.rst

    assumes you structure the disk partitions and file systems in a way that this is practical.

-Aside from the previous list, you should keep some trade offs in mind that can help you speed up the build:
+Aside from the previous list, you should keep some trade-offs in mind that can help you speed up the build:

 -  Remove items from